Good example of eco projects for sustainable tourism on the Phi Phi Islands in Thailand

-But even for travellers or scuba divers who want to help to protect the environment and reduce plastic and other waste, no matter where you are in the world, this article might give you some good ideas.
-On the Phi Phi Islands in the Andaman Sea in Thailand are some very interesting projects going on which are applicable everywhere and you can read all about it in this article.
+The projects for sustainable tourism in Thailand, as described in this post, can be used by you if you’re a traveler or scuba diver wanting to help to protect the environment, reduce plastic waste and help with ocean conservation.
+This article might give you some good ideas.
+The lovely small dive center on the Phi Phi Islands in Thailand is involved with some very interesting projects, which are applicable everywhere in the world, and you can read all about it in this article.

-Recycle projects & eco-friendly activities shine some light!
+Recycle projects & eco-friendly activities for sustainable tourism in Thailand shine some light!

 As with other things in life, it’s better not to focus on the negative things and as soon as I shifted my mind I caught the attention of many yellow (funny, in the same colour!) t-shirts of Trash Hero.
-Also, it didn’t take long before I found out about Blue View Divers and went diving with them.
-You can read about that experience in this article.
+Also, it didn’t take long before I found out about Blue View Divers, and their projects for sustainable tourism in Thailand.
+I soon went scuba diving with them.
+You can read about that experience in this article:

-My enthusiasm for the sustainable eco-projects on Phi Phi
+My enthusiasm for the eco-projects & sustainable tourism at the Phi Phi islands in Thailand

-Blue View Divers are working with a sustainable and eco-friendly concept and are one of the ten Trash Hero Phi Phi Sponsors.
-Trash Hero supports local clean-ups and the eco-bricks project.
+Blue View Divers is applying an eco-friendly concept with projects for sustainable tourism on the Phi Phi Islands in Thailand.
+They are one of the ten Trash Hero Thailand Phi Phi Sponsors.
+Trash Hero supports local clean-ups and things as the eco-bricks project.
 I got so excited about all the eco-projects that I decided to write a full blog post about it.
-Caroline from Blue View Divers took the time to explain me everything about what’s happening in regards to the conservation and protection of the environment of the Phi Phi Islands.
+Caroline from Blue View Divers took the time to schedule an interview with me.
+She then explained me everything about their projects for sustainable tourism on the Phi Phi islands in Thailand.

 Trash Hero is a global movement with community-based projects all over the world.
 Their mission is to remove existing waste and reduce future waste in a sustainable way.
 With their actions of picking up any trash, education and inspiration in communities they make a big difference.

-If you have been travelling through Thailand you must have seen the stainless steel water bottles which can be bought and refilled for free at certain points, that´s Trash Hero.
-They have started a big amount of projects and communities all over the world and you can read more on their website: https://trashhero.org/ Whilst going scuba diving with Blue View, I found out that they sponsor a lot of the environmental and plastic reducing projects of Trash Hero.
+If you have been traveling through Thailand you must have seen the stainless steel water bottles which can be bought, and will be refilled for free at certain points, that´s Trash Hero.
+They have started a lot of projects for sustainability and serve local communities all over the world.
+You can read more on their website: https://trashhero.org/ Whilst going scuba diving with Blue View, I found out that they sponsor a lot of the environmental and plastic reducing projects for sustainability of Trash Hero.

-Also, it is nice to hear that Trash Hero makes it possible for more companies to work together in the mission to keep the island clean.
-They also all sell yellow t-shirts, the stainless steel water bottles and offer free drinking water refills.
+Also, it is nice to hear that Trash Hero makes it possible for small companies to work together towards the mission to keep the island clean.
+They all sell yellow t-shirts, the stainless steel water bottles and offer free drinking water refills.
 Some of the Trash Hero Phi Phi´s sponsors include:

 - Aquanauts Scuba